 SIPL currently owns equity stake in the NHAI HAM SPVs as at the Report date.
-I understand from the Investment Manager that SIPL is proposing to acquire balance equity stake in 6 NHAI HAM SPVs before the completion of the Proposed Transaction as defined in para 1.1.4.
+I understand from the Investment Manager that SIPL is acquiring balance equity stake in 6 NHAI HAM SPVs before the completion of the Proposed Transaction (for which approval from NHAI has already been received) as defined in para 1.1.4.